Lavanyaat/Data-analysis/README.md

 This is the real world data analysis project conducted by HiCounselor as a 2 week challenge.
 The real dataset, client requirements, the tools which will be used, everything related to the project had been given in a sandbox link in their website.
 It Contains 2 modules:
-Module 1(Week 1): A.Preprocessing, cleaning the data using Python and finally achieving the clean dataset.
-B. Analysing the data using MySQL for the requested conditions.
+Module 1(Week 1): Preprocessing, cleaning the data using Python and finally achieving the clean dataset.
+Module 2(Week 1): Analysing the data using MySQL for the requested conditions.
-Module 2 (Week 2): Visualizing the data analysis using PowerBI/Tableau and present to the stakeholders.
+Module 3(Week 2): Visualizing the data analysis using PowerBI/Tableau and present to the stakeholders.

 ---